csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - metrics: localizers (do they overlap with GT segs/bounding boxes), variation with model weight randomization, repeatable (i.e. same after retraining?), reproducibility (i.e. same after training different model?)
 - [Interpretable Deep Learning under Fire](https://arxiv.org/abs/1812.00891) (zhang et al. 2019)
 - Wittgenstein: "if a lion could speak, we could not understand him."
+- Evaluating the Utility of Model Explanations for Model Development ([im, andreas, & zhao, 2023](https://arxiv.org/abs/2312.06032))

+## human-centric

+- An Evaluation of the Human-Interpretability of Explanation ([lage...been kim, gershman, doshi-velez 2019](https://arxiv.org/pdf/1902.00006.pdf)) - controlled human experiments as a few key aspects (explanation length, number of concepts, repeated terms) are varied

+- Interpreting Interpretability: Understanding Data Scientists’ Use of Interpretability Tools for Machine Learning ([kaur, ..., caruana, wallach, vaughan, 2020](https://dl.acm.org/doi/pdf/10.1145/3313831.3376219))
+  - used contextual inquiry + survey of data scientists (SHAP & InterpretML GAMs)
+  - results indicate that data scientists over-trust and misuse interpretability tools
+  - few of our participants were able to accurately describe the visualizations output by these tools

+- Manipulating and Measuring Model Interpretability ([sangdeh ... vaughan, wallach 2019](https://arxiv.org/abs/1802.07810))
+  - participants who were shown a clear model with a small number of features were better able to simulate the model’s predictions
+  - no improvements in the degree to which participants followed the model’s predictions when it was beneficial to do so.
+  - increased transparency hampered people’s ability to detect when the model makes a sizable mistake and correct for it, seemingly due to information overload
+- On Evaluating Explanation Utility for Human-AI Decision-Making in NLP ([chaleshtori, ghoshal, marasovic, 2023](https://openreview.net/pdf?id=8BR8EaWNTZ)) - different human evaluations of NLP explanations have succeeded in different ways (meta-analysis)

 ## adv. vulnerabilities